 FAQs: Waiver of the Exchange Visitor Two-Year Home-Country Physical Presence Requirement

-To assist waiver applicants, these Frequently Asked Questions (FAQs) provide more detailed information generally not provided on the Eligibility and Instructions webpages.
-Therefore, ensure you have reviewed all relevant information available through the Waiver of the Exchange Visitor Two-Year Home-Country Physical Presence Requirement webpage prior to filing your online J-1 Waiver Recommendation Application, DS-3035.
+To assist waiver applicants, these Frequently Asked Questions (FAQs) provide more detailed information than the Eligibility and Instructions webpages.
+Please review all relevant information available on the Waiver of the Exchange Visitor Two-Year Home-Country Physical Presence Requirement webpage prior to filing your online J-1 Waiver Recommendation Application, DS-3035.

 Waiver Categories

-Review the Waiver Eligibility webpage, which explains in detail the five bases set forth in U.S. immigration law under which you may apply for a waiver of this requirement.
-You may only apply under one waiver basis, so select the one basis under which you believe you qualify for a waiver or that applies to your situation.
+Review the Waiver Eligibility webpage, which explains in detail the five bases under which you may apply for a waiver of this requirement.
+You may only apply under one waiver basis, so select the one basis under which you believe you qualify for a waiver.
 The five bases for recommendation of a waiver are:

 • No Objection Statement;